Mark Gatiss: 2018–present: Theatre roles and expansion

 In May 2022, Gatiss directed The Unfriend, a new play by Steven Moffat at the Minerva Theatre, Chichester, starring Amanda Abbington, Frances Barber and Reece Shearsmith.
 The play transferred to London's West End Criterion Theatre in January 2023.
 In February 2023, Gatiss directed The Way Old Friends Do a new play by Ian Hallard at the Birmingham Rep. This also transferred to the Criterion in August.
 In April 2022, Gatiss starred as Lawrence in the seventh series opener of Inside No. 9.
 In April 2023, Gatiss played as Sir John Gielgud in The Motive and the Cue, a new play written by Jack Thorne and directed by Sam Mendes at London's National Theatre.
 The story of how Richard Burton (played by Johnny Flynn) and Gielgud clashed as they staged Hamlet on Broadway in 1964, the play has received good reviews, particularly the two leads.
 Leonie Cooper of Time Out wrote of his performance, "Mark Gatiss launches himself into a condescending but sensitive Gielgud...[who] is just as impressive, his uncanny Gielgud manifesting a man in flux, as a new era of performance threatens to subsume his traditional take on stagecraft.
 Gatiss's Gielgud is lonely and lost, but still more than capable of getting one over on the wayward Burton."
 For his performance Gatiss won the Laurence Olivier Award for Best Actor.

-Filming got underway in Belgium in April 2024 on Bookish, which Gatiss co-wrote and stars.
-He will also be appearing in Mission: Impossible – The Final Reckoning, set for debut in 2025.
+Gatiss co-wrote and starred in Bookish.
+He also appeared as Angstrom in Mission: Impossible – The Final Reckoning.

 In September 2025, Gatiss appeared alongside Reece Shearsmith, Steve Pemberton and Monica Dolan, in BBC Radio 4 premier of Jeremy Dyson's original comedy drama High Cockalorum.
 Set in West Yorkshire in 1978 and inspired by a true story, the drama celebrated Bradford City of Culture and was part of the BBC's "Contains Strong Language Festival".

-In April 2026, Gatiss will make his Royal Shakespeare Company debut in the title role of The Resistible Rise of Arturo Ui by Bertolt Brecht, updated by Stephen Sharkey and directed by Seán Linnen at the Swan Theatre, Stratford-upon-Avon.
+In April 2026, Gatiss made his Royal Shakespeare Company debut in the title role of The Resistible Rise of Arturo Ui by Bertolt Brecht, updated by Stephen Sharkey and directed by Seán Linnen at the Swan Theatre, Stratford-upon-Avon with a cast also including Mawaan Rizwan, Kadiff Kirwan and Janie Dee.